All-New X-Men: Hell Hath So Much Fury

-Recovering from his fight with Toad, which has left him wheelchair-using, Cyclops compiles a list of solo missions to occupy Wolverine who is feeling restless after her breakup with Angel.
+Recovering from his fight with Toad, which has left him wheelchair-bound, Cyclops compiles a list of solo missions to occupy Wolverine who is feeling restless after her breakup with Angel.
 Wolverine finds that several of the enemies have already been defeated and, during a fight against some demons, discovers that Angel is responsible.
 Teaming up against the demons, the pair reconcile and get back together.
 Idie and Evan try to boost Bobby's self-esteem by taking him to a gay bar so that he can get used to flirting with guys.
 Bobby is extremely nervous and embarrasses himself, running out of the bar and crashing into Romeo, a boy he instantly feels comfortable with.
 Romeo explains that he is looking for a friend and the pair are interrupted when a moth-like NuHuman attacks them.
 Bobby, Evan and Idie try to bring it down but Romeo reveals that he is an Inhuman who is part of Crystal's team and that he is trying to help the NuHuman.
 He uses his powers to calm the NuHuman, explaining that his is an emotional empath.
-Bobby figures that this is the reason he felt at ease and not because he and Romeo genuinely connected however, Romeo surprises him by giving Bobby his number before returning to New Attilan with Crystal.
+Bobby figures that this is the reason he felt at ease and not because he and Romeo genuinely connected however, Romeo surprises him by giving Bobby his number before returning to Attilan with Crystal.
 Meanwhile, Cyclops is getting bored of being cooped up by himself and tries to get into Hank's lab, noting that Hank has locked himself inside ever since he and Evan returned from Egypt.
 His attempts fail and he is suddenly attacked by a huge demon.
 Similarly, Bobby, Evan and Idie also come into contact with demons Hank reveals that he is responsible for the demon outbreak, as he had been experimenting with black magic in an attempt to unlock the secrets of time travel to return them home.
 The demons are led by Madelyne Pryor (from Secret Wars) who seems to be getting the upper hand before Hank uses a magic spell to transform himself into a beast-like demon and banish her.